 Just like the United States, Europe has unpredictable hot summers, cool summers, rainy summers, and dry summers!
 The weather, in general, is much like it is in most part of the US: sixties to seventies in May; seventies to nineties from June to August.
 It is generally cooler in England and warmer in Italy and Greece.
 The nations to which you travel in-between have moderate summer temps.
 You can always check on www.weather.com before you depart to see what the latest weather trends have been.

 The seasons are “upside down” – reversed, but not as extreme as North America.
 If traveling JUNE-AUGUST: this is their mild winter with temperatures in the 60’s.
 Pack some light woolens and a coat or sturdy jacket.
-In Southern New Zealand’s mountain region, where temps can be low 40’s, bring warm sweaters and socks.
-Northern Australia is tropical with temps in the 70’s – 80’s.
+In mountain regions, where temps can be low 40’s, bring warm sweaters and socks.
 If traveling SEPT-DEC: this is their spring and summer.
 Pack lightweight fabrics.
 Some shorts and casual wear are fine.

 Use Europe packing list as guideline and see tour pages for destination-specific details.

 Your tour director will aid you in locating currency exchange stations, and can also advise you of how much money to change.
 Keep in mind that you can exchange only bills, not coins.